 - Last but definitely not the least, consult your doctor if you plan to include watermelon in your diet.
 Your doctor knows your situation best and can recommend the right portions for maximum benefits.

-All in all, it is extremely safe to have watermelon during pregnancy, provided you take it in moderation.
+All in all, eating watermelon during pregnancy is extremely safe, provided you take it in moderation.
 It offers plenty of health benefits, stretching from soothing heart burns, to curing nausea and muscle cramps.

-Hope this answers all your doubts on whether watermelon is safe to eat during pregnancy!
+Hope this answers all your doubts on whether is watermelon good during pregnancy!
 Do leave a comment in the box below!

 - Benefits Of Custard Apple During Pregnancy

 - How Is Coconut Water Useful During Pregnancy?